Facts of the Matter: Alexander, the Persian Mastiff (Sarabi Dog) and the Turkish Kangal

 Related to this is an interesting slideshow of other historical leaders who loved their dogs.

-[NOTE: The Persian Mastiff page on Wikipedia has been deleted since there is no official, reliable information available for the breed.
-(See the rescued Wikipedia page).
-I will attempt to pull together evidence for the Sarabi Mastiff as a unique breed and hopefully contribute that to Wikipedia.
+[NOTE: The original Persian Mastiff page on Wikipedia has been deleted claiming there was no official, reliable information available for the breed.
+(See the rescued Wikipedia page and NEW Page here).
+I will attempt to pull together evidence for the Persian Sarabi Mastiff Dog as a unique breed and hopefully contribute that to Wikipedia.
 I have also noticed that the description of the breed is varied.
 I will go to the source: Sarabi, Iran.
 Stay tuned.]

 In Trunk of Scrolls, the dog that the Merchant leaves behind is one of these Sarabi dogs. [biblegateway passage=”Proverbs 12:10″ display=”Proverbs 12:10″] says “The righteous care for the needs of their animals, but the kindest acts of the wicked are cruel.”
 We see the care and relationship that our main characters show toward their animals, as opposed to the abuse of Merchant upon his own.